Taitainy/Sales-Data-Analysis-Practice/README.md

 6. Relation between age and gender based on number of orders
 7. Which channel is contributing to maximum sales?
 8. Highest selling category

+## Insights
+Based on the analysis made, these are the findings
+1. Women purchased more goods from the store with a figure of 21,553 which is no surprising considering the store was more female-focused
+2. For the order status, Returned showed a significant figure of 1045 which can be alarming because it gives an assumption that there could be a defect of the goods being sold in the store.
+3. MAHARASHTRA has the highest number of purchase made
+4. The analysis showed that the Adults (30 – 49) made the most purchase.
+5. The highest selling category was the “set”